pohagan72/Prompt_Library/Priv_Domain.md

 ## Determining if Website Text Indicates a Legal Focus

-Epert system approach to determine if a website's extracted text suggests the website belongs to a company that operates primarily in the legal field.
+Expert system approach to determine if a website's extracted text suggests the website belongs to a company that operates primarily in the legal field.
 The system is designed to provide a definitive "yes" or "no" only when there is strong evidence, and "unsure" when the evidence is ambiguous or insufficient.

 **How it Works:**